 Communications Providers: If you are a communications provider and think you need to refer a dispute with another communications provider to Ofcom you should also read Ofcom's Approach to Complaints and Disputes (PDF, 373.9 KB).
 If you need further information about how to submit a complaint, please contact the Investigations Team at firstname.lastname@example.org

 Investigations Team Targets

 We have a range of statutory and voluntary timescales in which we aim to complete our investigations.
-We publish information on our performance against these targets in a six-monthly round-up of the activity of the Investigations Team, these reports can be found here.
+We publish information on our performance against these targets in a six-monthly round-up of the activity of the Investigations Team.

 Comments are welcome on any of the cases that the Investigations Team is working on, especially new cases where extra industry input would be useful and cases where remedies are proposed.
 If you would like to comment on a case, or enquire as to the progress of a case, please contact the relevant case leader whose name and contact details are listed on each case’s Bulletin entry.